dimitri-nicolo/calico/master/getting-started/kubernetes/upgrade.md

         ```
         kubectl cordon node-01
         ```
-    - Delete the calico-node pod running on the cordoned node and wait for the DaemonSet controller to deploy a replacement using the Essentials image.
+    - Delete the calico-node pod running on the cordoned node and wait for the DaemonSet controller to deploy a replacement using the CNX image.
         ```
         kubectl delete pod -n kube-system calico-node-ajzy6e3t
         ```